 This year, I created a password protected website with an embedded google slide.
 The teachers will have access to the slides online.
 I will be saving paper and time by not printing and distributing them.
 Teachers that don’t want to pull up the website during class, will be able to print a copy if they prefer.

 |My flyer embedded on the website.
 I haven’t received a referral for this week yet so it isn’t complete yet.|

 Password Protected Website

-I can not tell you how excited I am to have a password protected site and to switch to Google Docs and Slides to share my info.
+First, I can not tell you how excited I am to have a password protected site and to switch to Google Docs and Slides to share my info.
 I’m excited to save paper but even more excited to know that any updates I make will be updated for everyone.
 This amazing idea came from Tabitha at FlapJack Educational Resources.
-I watched her wonderful tutorial about embedding Google Slides into websites and it made me so happy.
 I’m so excited about how much easier this will make it to communicate with my fellow teachers about intervention.
-I also had the pleasure of attending Tabitha’s amazing presentation at the TpT Conference.
-If you don’t follow her, you really should.
-She is awesome!

 Don’t you love how technology keeps making our lives easier!
 In the end, I used a template and an add on to Google Forms.
 The teachers filled out their referral for me and the add on would input the info onto the form for them.
 I didn’t have to be part of the process anymore.
 This was my template: